nre-learning/nre-blog/content/post/2020-02-10-launching-nrelabs-io.md

 - The entire web front-end, including the back-end web proxy for lesson connectivity via SSH, is written in Javascript.
 No more black-box components.
 If you have a modern web skillset, there should be very few surprises here.
 - Everything is built to be modular.
 Where before we had everything in one monolithic `antidote-web` repo, we now have a separate repository for managing the discrete components, another for styles, another for localization strings, etc. This means if you want to contribute to one of these, you don't have to concern yourself with the other repositories.

-We will be going into more detail in future blogs on this, but suffice it to say we're not even close to done.
+We will be going into more detail in future blogs on this, but in short, we're only getting started.
 As mentioned before, 2020 is the year we really focus on improving the contributor experience - so consider this only a first step.

 ## New Lessons